eljam/guzzle-jwt-middleware/README.md

 }
 ```

-To change the key you can define it in the JwtManager options:
+but now you can change the token_key in the JwtManager options:

 ```php
 $jwtManager = new JwtManager(